Physicians are trained for clinical excellence -

 What is the role of the Steering Team?

 The Steering Team is comprised of early adopters – people who have shown enough interest in the program to volunteer their time to help it come alive.
-The collective group of 8 is facilitated by Paul Batz, Founder and CEO of Good Leadership.
-They are providing their personal and professional insights to the curriculum design, and time commitment feasibility.
-Some of the Steering Team members will also be participating in virtual workshops and hosting sessions at the retreats.
+The collective group is facilitated by Paul Batz, Founder and CEO of Good Leadership.
+They are providing their personal and professional insights to the curriculum design.
+Some of the Steering Team members will also be participating in workshops and hosting sessions at the retreats.

 Who are the executive coaches, and how are the coaches assigned?